kowalski7cc/xpenguins-gnome-shell-extension/Readme.md

 Enabling "God mode" lets you squash (smite) toons by clicking on them.
 ### Recalc Mode
 Ignore this.
 If you are suffering from severe performance issues AND you resize/move your windows really really often you can try switching this to "PAUSE" which will pause toons while you drag windows around.
 It probably won't make much difference at all.
+### Load Averaging
+This defines two thresholds; when the computer's load average (for example given by `uptime` or `top`) exceeds the lower threshold, toons will start to be killed.
+When the load average exceeds the upper threshold, all toons will be killed.
+This checks the load average every 5 seconds.

 ---